 ESC implemented software that enabled the Board to comply with the requirement of the DATA Act to start capturing award information in financial systems effective January 1, 2017.
-The STB submitted timely files for DATA Act Reporting for FY 2022.
+The STB submitted timely files for DATA Act Reporting for FY 2023.

-Inspector General Act of 1978 (as amended in 1988) and Inspector General Reform Act of 2008, Section 5(b) of the Inspector General Act of 1978 administrative support to the Board, it provided authority to the DOT OIG to review the financial management, property management, and business operations of the Board, including internal accounting and administrative control systems, to determine the Board's compliance with applicable Federal laws, rules, and regulations.
-In FY 2022, the DOT OIG engaged an independent public accounting firm to audit the Board's financial statements.
-As further explained in the Financial Overview section of the report and mentioned above, the STB received an unmodified audit opinion for FY 2022.
+Inspector General Act of 1978 (as amended in 1988) and Inspector General Reform Act of 2008, Section 5(b) of the Inspector General Act of 1978

+While the STB Reauthorization Act removed the requirement for DOT to provide administrative support to the Board, it provided authority to the DOT OIG to review the financial management, property management, and business operations of the Board, including internal accounting and administrative control systems, to determine the Board's compliance with applicable Federal laws, rules, and regulations.
+In FY 2023, the DOT OIG engaged an independent public accounting firm to audit the Board's financial statements.
+As further explained in the Financial Overview section of the report and mentioned above, the STB received an unmodified audit opinion for FY 2023.